 Most doctors agree that children under the age of 10 should not weight train.
-Nonetheless, exercise that builds stamina such as running and resistance training provide a good way to exercise muscles without risking injury.
+Nonetheless, an exercise that builds stamina such as running and resistance training provides a good way to exercise muscles without risking injury.
 Resistance training is using the body like a weight set.
-Common resistance type exercises that help build strength are: pushups. chin-ups, sit-ups, leg lifts and squats.
+Common resistance-type exercises that help build strength are pushups. chin-ups, sit-ups, leg lifts, and squats.

-To build quickness, look at exercises that involve rapid feet movement.
-Good ways to build quickness include jumping, bounding, hopping and skipping rope.
+To build quickness, look at exercises that involve rapid foot movement.
+Good ways to build quickness include jumping, bounding, hopping, and skipping rope.

 Check with your Hockey Coach to learn about "Off-Ice" Programs appropriate for you!